Prevent getting Yellow Fever on Safari in Uganda.

 The yellow fever vaccine causes your immune system to produce antibodies against the virus, and it’s administered as a painless injection.

 Few react.
 Check with your doctor or travel clinic.
 They will tell you all that you need to know.

 The vaccine has been used for many decades.
-It is safe and affordable, providing active immunity against yellow fever within ten days for more than 90% of people vaccinated within 30 days for 99% of people protected.
+It is safe and affordable, providing active immunity against yellow fever within ten days for more than 90% of people vaccinated d within 30 days for 99% of people protected.

 The vaccine has been available for more than 80 years, and a single dose provides lifelong protection for most people.

 The vaccine is a live, weakened form of the virus given as a single shot.

 CDC Announcement for Travelers from the USA: Yellow fever vaccine availability in the United States is limited.
-If you need to be vaccinated before your trip, you may need to travel some distance and schedule your appointment well in advance.
+If you yomustto be vaccinated before your trip, you may need to travel some distance and schedule your appointment well in advance.
 Find the clinic nearest you.

-Extra Steps you can take to prevent mosquitoes from biting you and note not all mosquitoes are carriers of Yellow Fever, Malaria, or Dengue Fever in Uganda or Rwanda.
+Extra Steps to prevent mosquitoes from biting you and not that e not all mosquitoes are carriers of Yellow Fever, Malaria, or Dengue Fever in Uganda or Rwanda.
 No Client of ours has become ill from an infectious disease.

-- Wear long trousers – a long-sleeved shirt for added protection – avoid blue shirt for added protection from Tsetse Flies – who are annoying but do not carry sleeping sickness in Uganda.
+- Wear long trousers – a long-sleeved shirt for added protection – avoid blushirtsrt for added protection from Tsetse Flies – who are annoying but do not carry sleeping sickness in Uganda.